MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/microsoftml/rx-ensemble.md

 ### compute_context

-Sets the context in which computations are executed, specified with a valid [revoscalepy.RxComputeContext](./revoscalepy/RxComputeContext.md).
+Sets the context in which computations are executed, specified with a valid `revoscalepy.RxComputeContext`.
-Currently local and [revoscalepy.RxSpark](./revoscalepy/RxSpark.md) compute contexts are supported.
-When [revoscalepy.RxSpark](./revoscalepy/RxSpark.md) is specified, the training of the models is done in a distributed way, and the ensembling is done locally.
+Currently local and [revoscalepy.RxSpark](../revoscalepy/RxSpark.md) compute contexts are supported.
+When [revoscalepy.RxSpark](../revoscalepy/RxSpark.md) is specified, the training of the models is done in a distributed way, and the ensembling is done locally.
 Note that the compute context cannot be non-waiting.